 One of the reasons people avoid discussion of disability insurance is the belief that, even if the worst happens, they’ll somehow “get by.”

 You might think you can save enough money to live on.
-Or you’ll bank sick leave and vacation time to provide income.
+Or you’ll bank on sick leave and vacation time to provide income.
 Maybe you’re thinking your spouse’s income will sustain you.

 Many people count on Social Security to help them through a disability, but it won’t pay near enough to compensate a physician.
-Likewise, workers compensation only pays a fraction of your income and only if you’re injured on the job.
+Likewise, workers' compensation only pays a fraction of your income and only if you’re injured on the job.
 Group life insurance typically limits the amount you can receive in benefits.

-Also consider the amount of income you’ll potentially lose if you can’t work at all or as much due to accident or illness.
+Also, consider the amount of income you’ll potentially lose if you can’t work at all or as much due to accident or illness.
 If you suddenly lost, say, a $300,000 annually salary, how do you begin to replace that income without some kind of insurance benefit?